28raining/smith-chart/README.md

   - Move to react + npm.
 This allows; running lint, more maintainable code, smaller file size, many micro-benefits from joining the mainstream

+# S2P files to-do
+ 0. Create an S2P icon
+ 1. Plot the gain circles with this S2P file
+ 2. Ask user if they want to plot gain circles, or add component to the network?
+I think this is what's needed...
+ - convert parsed data into a standard format
+ - test with a different s2p file from a different source
+ - before creating user input, create an s-param component which can be added
+ - then use the default touchstone file to test out stability circles

 # Remaining to-do items
 ~~1.
 Add equations descriptions~~